Ckmena/mouse/web_crawler/scrapy/README.md

 4. start a project command line : scrapy startproject movies_cms
 5. set up items
 6. set up spiders : in spider folder create a file ""_spider.py
+7. seting spider
+in command line go to dc first _cms folder
+8. command line : scrapy crawl movie -t json -o - > items.json " it will create a json file with the imfo we ask for